-What you may not realize is that you aren’t just teaching them a social skill.
-You’re providing your children with a tool for happiness and resilience.
-More and more research proves the consistent link between gratitude and greater happiness.
-Gratitude helps people feel more positive emotions, alleviate depression, improve health, better manage adversity and build strong relationships.
-Feeling grateful for even the smallest things in life can help you be more patient too, according to research from the Northeastern University.
+Did you know that more and more research is shining a light on a connection between gratitude and greater happiness?
+Gratitude helps people feel more positive emotions.
+It helps to alleviate depression, improve health, build strong relationships and better manage adversity.
+Feeling grateful for even the smallest things in life can help you be more patient, too.
+That’s according to research from Northeastern University.